rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/npmjs.png" %}

 **Install lots of other things with npm**,  _the_ package manager for JavaScript.
-Comes with Node. “npm makes it easy for JavaScript developers to share and reuse code, and it makes it easy to update the code that you're sharing.”<br />
+Comes with Node. “npm makes it easy for JavaScript developers to share and reuse code, and it makes it easy to update the code that you’re sharing.”<br />
 _222&nbsp;contributors <span class="octicon octicon-star"></span>star:&nbsp;5,456 <span class="octicon octicon-repo-forked"></span>fork:&nbsp;1,086_